 The site inventory took into consideration environmental constraints and avoided steeply sloped areas, high VMT areas, floodplain, and natural resource areas where possible.
 All parcels were screened for environmental constraints and parcels located in the floodplain, on hill sides, and on the outskirts of the city were not included as part of the sites.
-Some parcels with Where siting housing on parcels with environmental constraints that can be mitigated may be unavoidable to accommodate the City's housing need, risks would be mitigated through building codes and other measures are included in the sites inventory.
+Some parcels with environmental constraints that can be mitigated through building codes and other measures are included in the sites inventory.

-C.2.2.3 Site Status and Capacity
+C.2.2.2.3 Site Status and Capacity